Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 However, we recommend doing it counterclockwise.
 The shortest and easiest stages are at the beginning, allowing the body to adapt and gain confidence in the terrain.

-If we did the route clockwise, there would be an elevation gain of almost 1.000 m from Estany Llong to Ventosa i Clavell, which would be pretty tough.
+If you do the route clockwise, there is an elevation gain of 1.000 m from Estany Llong to Ventosa i Clavell, which is pretty tough.

 Also, the highest mountain pass of the route (Contraix) is considerably slippery on the side of Ventosa i Clavell, so it’s safer to ascend it than descend it.